Consensys/mythril/README.md

 ## Credit

 JSON RPC library is adapted from [ethjsonrpc](https://github.com/ConsenSys/ethjsonrpc) (it doesn't seem to be maintained anymore, and I needed to make some changes to it).

+## Act responsibly!

+The purpose of project is to aid discovery of vulnerable smart contracts on the Ethereum mainnet and support research for novel security flaws.
+If you do find an exploitable issue or vulnerable contract instances, please [do the right thing](https://en.wikipedia.org/wiki/Responsible_disclosure).
+Also, note that vulnerability branding ("etherbleed", "chainshock",...) is highly discouraged as it will annoy the author and others in the security community.